robinoldman/cycle-site1/README.md

 14. **US16: Comment Edit**
     - As a Site User, I can edit the comment I have made.

+**User Story 1:**
+"As a cyclist planning a trip to the Austrian Alps, I want to be able to track my progress on specific bike routes and see the most beautiful scenic spots along the way, so that I can have an enjoyable and memorable experience.

+When I visit the website, I want to be able to sign up for an account using my email and password, or by using a third-party authentication service.
+Once I'm signed up, I want to be able to browse a map of the Austrian Alps that shows all available bike routes, and select a route that suits my interests and skill level.

+After selecting a route, I want to be able to see a detailed map that highlights the most scenic spots along the way, such as mountain peaks, lakes, and historical landmarks.
+I also want to be able to track my progress on the route by starting and stopping a timer that records my time and distance, and see my progress displayed in real-time on the website.

+Finally, I want to be able to compare my progress with other users who have completed the same route, and see how I stack up against other cyclists.
+I want to be able to view leaderboards and rankings for each route, and filter the results by age group or other criteria."

+**User Story 2**
+: "As a cycling enthusiast living in the Austrian Alps, I want to be able to track my progress on specific bike routes and compete with other local cyclists, so that I can improve my skills and have fun.

+When I visit the website, I want to be able to sign in to my account using my email and password, or by using a third-party authentication service.
+Once I'm signed in, I want to be able to see a map of all available bike routes in the Austrian Alps, and select a route that I want to track my progress on.

+After selecting a route, I want to be able to start and stop a timer that tracks my time on that route, and see my progress displayed in real-time on the website.
+I also want to be able to save my progress data to my account, so that I can come back later and see how I've improved over time.

+Finally, I want to be able to compare my progress with other local cyclists who have completed the same route, and see how I stack up against the competition.
+I want to be able to view leaderboards and rankings for each route, and filter the results by age group or other criteria.
+I also want to be able to connect with other local cyclists through the website and arrange group rides and events."

+**User Story 3 Austrian tourist board**

+"As the Austrian Tourist Board, we want to encourage tourists to visit the Austrian Alps and experience the beauty of the region through cycling.
+We plan to partner with a website that allows users to track their progress on specific bike routes and share their experiences with others.

+When we visit the website, we want to see a visually appealing and easy-to-use interface that showcases the most popular bike routes in the region.
+We want to be able to see detailed maps of each route, highlighting the most scenic spots and points of interest along the way.

+We also want to be able to see user-generated content, such as photos and reviews, to get an idea of what it's like to cycle in the Austrian Alps.
+We want to be able to filter the content by location, skill level, or other criteria, so that we can tailor our marketing efforts to different types of cyclists.

+Finally, we want to be able to collaborate with the website owners to promote cycling in the Austrian Alps to a wider audience.
+We want to be able to share user-generated content on our social media channels, and offer incentives to users who complete certain routes or achieve certain milestones.

+By partnering with this website, we hope to encourage more tourists to visit the Austrian Alps and experience the natural beauty of the region through cycling."

 ## Features

 ### Existing Features